A Rapid Liquid Biopsy for Infectious diseases

 Clinical Care

-The main clinical application for the Karius Test is to help physicians diagnose infections in immunocompromised patients.
-The test helps diagnose pneumonia, invasive fungal infections, culture-negative endocarditis, opportunistic infections, and infectious causes of neutrophenic fever.
+The Karius Test is designed to help physicians diagnose infectious in immunocompromised patients.
+The main diagnostic applications of the Karius Test include: pneumonia, febrile neutropenia, endocarditis, invasive fungal infections, and fever of unknown origin.

 Lab Services

-The Karius Test provides you and your clinical team with the ability to use a single blood draw to rapidly detect more than 1000 clinically relevant pathogens.
+The Karius Test provides you and your clinical team with the ability to use asingle blood draw to rapidly detect more than 1000

 Speeding up diagnosis of infections